Fluid limits for interacting queues in sparse dynamic graphs: Fluid limit

 \section{Fluid limit}

 As the number of servers goes to infinity, the asymptotic behavior of the occupancy process can be described by a system of differential equations if certain conditions on the outdegree distribution $D_n$ and the resampling process hold.
-Let $p_n(d) \defeq P(D_n = d)$ for all $d \in \N$ denote the probability mass function of the outdegree distribution.
+We define $D_n$ as the distribution of the outdegree of a node selected uniformly at random and we denote the probability mass function of $D_n$ by $p_n(d) \defeq P(D_n = d)$.
 The fluid limit is proved under the following set of conditions.

 \begin{assumption} There exist constants $\lambda > 0$ and $\set{p(d) \in [0, 1]}{d \in \N}$ such that

 In addition, the resampling processes satisfy a technical property that we define later: we assume that they \emph{pseudo-separate events}. \end{assumption}